 But the skills and self-awareness needed to thoughtfully approach such a decision don’t magically appear in the fall of sixth grade.
 Rather, the placement process is a culmination of students’ years at CHS, built on a foundation of principled leadership and depth of character, and supported by our pillars of academic excellence, diversity, and community.
 CHS alumni join their secondary school communities with a sense of joyful purpose, and they are highly sought-after by admissions offices.

-- During their fifth grade year, families meet with members of the placement team.
+- At the end of their third year or at the beginning of the fourth grade year, families meet with our Academic Dean to discuss the CHS Upper School and tIo begin to discuss placement (standardized testing, academics, and family values).
 Our commitment to families is to find the best fit for their children -- and we recognize that this is not a “one-size-fits-all” proposition!
 This partnership is at the core of the outplacement process.

 - Our placement team meets with each individual family during the summer before sixth grade to reflect on their student’s growth during their years at CHS and begin to identify their hopes and dreams for their secondary school experience.
 From that place of reflection, we then begin to explore which schools may be good options.